muneer78/muneer78.github.io/_posts/2023-06-19-great-lines-the-emotionally-invested-edition.md

 ---
-tags: great-lines
+date: 2023-06-19
-title: "Great Lines: The Emotionally Invested Edition"
+title: The Emotionally Invested Edition
+tags: newsletter
 ---

 First, I wish I could say this every day to at least one person: